Skip to content

 • Save location: When --save is set, results are saved under config.report.output_path as optimize_<strategy>_<timestamp>.json.
 Cross-symbol results use optimize_cross_* and portfolio results use optimize_portfolio_* prefixes.

-• DB persistence: forge optimize run always records to SQLiteOptimizationResultRepository regardless of --save, returning a run_id.
+• DB persistence: alpha-forge optimize run always records to SQLiteOptimizationResultRepository regardless of --save, returning a run_id.

 • Journal integration: When config.journal.auto_record is true, optimization runs are also recorded in the Journal.